TerenceThw/Cart253/artJam/README.md

 [View this project online](URL_FOR_THE_RUNNING_PROJECT)

 ## Description
-This is a game, which you have to decide if you will clik the mouse or not.
+This is a game, which you have to decide if you are goingto clik the mouse or not.

 ## Credits